pogrmman/NeuralNet/README.md

 You can train a network with `Network.train($TRAINING_DATA$,$EPOCHS$)`

-All functions, classes, and methods have a docstring, so you can use `help()` to find usage information for any of them.
+All functions, classes, and methods have a docstring containing usage information, so `help()` can be used to find usage information.

 ###### Dependencies
 This is built with [Theano 0.9.0](http://deeplearning.net/software/theano/),